OpportunityProtocol/opportunity-core/README.md

 ## Deployment ##
-Deploy contracts to a network on localhost:8545 with hardhat by running
+Deploy contracts to a network on localhost:8545 with hardhat and mint test dai to your local accounts by running

 ```shell
 node /scripts/deployContractsAndMintTestDai.js.